lithops-cloud/lithops/README.md

 ### Verify

 To test that all is working, run the [pywrentest](examples/pywrentest.py) located in the `examples` folder.
+From the project root folder, execute

-	python3 pywrentest.py
+	python3 examples/pywrentest.py

 ## How to use PyWren for IBM Cloud Functions